expressjs/expressjs.com/guide/using-middleware.md

 });
 ~~~

-For details about error-handling middleware, see [Error handling](/guide/error-handling.html).
+For details about error-handling middleware, see: [Error handling](/guide/error-handling.html).

 <h2 id='middleware.built-in'>Built-in middleware</h2>

-As of 4.x, Express no longer depends on [Connect](https://github.com/senchalabs/connect).
-Except for `express.static`, all of the middleware
+Since version 4.x, Express no longer depends on [Connect](https://github.com/senchalabs/connect).
+With the exception of `express.static`, all of the middleware
-previously included with Express' are now in separate modules.
-Please view [the list of middleware](https://github.com/senchalabs/connect#middleware).
+functions that were previously included with Express' are now in separate modules.
+Please view [the list of middleware functions](https://github.com/senchalabs/connect#middleware).

 <h4 id='express.static'>express.static(root, [options])</h4>

-Express' only built-in middleware is `express.static`.
-It is based on [serve-static](https://github.com/expressjs/serve-static), and is responsible for serving the static assets of an Express application.
+The only built-in middleware function in Express is `express.static`.
+This function is based on [serve-static](https://github.com/expressjs/serve-static), and is responsible for serving the static assets of an Express application.

 The `root` argument specifies the root directory from which to serve static assets.

-The optional `options` object can have the following properties.
+The optional `options` object can have the following properties:

 | Property      | Description                                                           |   Type      | Default         |
 |---------------|-----------------------------------------------------------------------|-------------|-----------------|